 The project management office (PMO) is typically an operating unit of a professional services firm.
 The “classic” such firm, in a way, is the consultancy, for which the client “is” the project.
-But any project-based company in fields from architecture to law to tax return–is a natural candidate.
+However, any project-based company in fields ranging from architecture to law to tax return is a natural candidate.

 Of course, the role of PMO is to contribute to the organization‘s effectiveness and cost-efficiency in achieving its goals.
 The challenge is to define how the PMO can deliver those benefits.
 The professional services organization director may not know because, traditionally, project management has been decentralized to the level of the individual project manager.
 If there are shared standards and a shared methodology among managers, it is thanks to the initiative (in the spare time) of managers.